ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ## Template Appendix
 Below are examples of templates for creating, updating, and closing IBM SOAR incidents.
 Customize these templates and refer to them in the app.config file.
-These default jinja templates map IBM SOAR fields to SentinelOne threat and agent fields.
+These default jinja templates map SOAR fields to Symantec DLP incident fields.

 Each template should be reviewed for correctness in your enterprise.
 For instance, closing a SOAR incident may include additional custom fields which the default template